 - How do I find and apply for internships in the Netherlands?

 Internships in the Netherlands: are they difficult to find?

-The interview process is also quite simple — it usually consists of a single interview, and they tell you either on the spot or within a few days if you got the internship or not.
-The easiest way to find internships in the Netherlands is by either going on LinkedIn or just checking a company’s website.
-We’ll speak more about that later. 😉
+The interview process is usually quite simple — it usually consists of a single interview, and they tell you either on the spot or within a few days if you got the internship or not.

 Are internships in the Netherlands paid?

 Generally, internships in the Netherlands are not obliged to be paid.

 However, most Dutch companies do offer some form of compensation ranging from €100 -€500 per month or more.

 Some companies will also cover your travel expenses, depending on how far you live.
 This should all be discussed between you and the company.

 Even though Dutch working culture is generally very relaxed and informal, that doesn’t mean that you can slack off.
 You’re expected to produce high-quality work and do your best.

 READ MORE | Dutch Quirk #116: Have a great work-life balance